Topics covered

 - awarded in a lump sum

-- earned per each hour worked
+- earned per hour worked or each pay period

 - given periodically